-MLK’s grandchild to host inspiring group of children
+MLK’s grandchild hosts inspiring group of child activists

-ATLANTA (AP) — Martin Luther King Jr.’s grandchild is hosting an inspiring group of children to commemorate the 50th anniversary of King’s assassination, which was Wednesday.
+ATLANTA (AP) — Martin Luther King Jr.’s grandchild hosted an inspiring group of children who called on their peers Saturday to engage in community outreach.

-Nine-year-old Yolanda Renee King and her cousin, Maryn Rippy, the granddaughter of King’s brother, A.D.
-King, are hosting the Saturday event in Atlanta, about a mile away from the civil rights leader’s childhood home.
+Three days after the 50th anniversary of King’s assassination, about 200 people attended the event in Atlanta hosted by 9-year-old Yolanda Renee King and 7-year-old Maryn Rippy, the great-granddaughter of King’s brother, A.D.
+King.

-Organizers say the gathering will honor youth who have “done extraordinary work for humanity.”

-Two child actors – Hudson Yang from ABC’s “Fresh Off the Boat” and Storm Reid from the film “A Wrinkle in Time” – are scheduled to host a live talk show during the gathering.
+Child actors Hudson Yang from ABC’s “Fresh Off the Boat” and Storm Reid from the film “A Wrinkle in Time” interviewed about a dozen featured guests including Amariyanna Copeny, a 10-year-old girl who has brought attention to the water crisis in Flint, Michigan; and McKenzie Walker, a 14-year-old singer who used the proceeds from her CD to help orphans.

+Two of the civil rights icon’s children, Bernice King and Martin Luther King III, also were in attendance.

 Most Read Nation & World Stories

-Note: This article has been corrected to show that Maryn Rippy is the great-granddaughter, not granddaughter, of A.D.
-King.